 - Accessories down 30%

 So what can you do?
 First, don’t despair.
 While we are not ‘out of the woods’ yet with COVID-19, the latest consumer spending statistics from the U.S. Bureau of Economic Analysis show an 8.1% increase in spending from the April lows; so people are beginning to shop more.
 Second, be agile.
-The retail world has changed fast; but with a plan, you can take advantage of these new shopping habits.
+The retail world has changed fast; but with a plan, you can take advantage of these new shopping habits and retail industry trends.

 Launch an eCommerce Site

 At a minimum, if you are not online, we recommend you start planning to launch an eCommerce site as soon as possible. eCommerce sales have grown year-over-year for over a decade now, and COVID has only accelerated that trend.
 Retailers who are not online are missing out on a massive 2nd revenue stream.
 What’s more, new technology has made launching a website cheaper, easier and faster than ever before.
 Many technology partners even offer digital marketing services, such as targeted email marketing and search engine optimization (SEO) to help grow your online customer base quickly.

 If you already have an eCommerce website, or are planning to launch one, you may want to consider alternative fulfillment methods.
 Offering conveniences such as curbside and in store pickup will help build a loyal customer base in your local community.
 These options provide shoppers the conveniences of online shopping with the instant gratification of getting products the same day.
 Ask your technology provider if they offer integrated curbside or in store pickup.
 This retail trend appears to be one that is here to stay!